ethlo/geodata/README.md

 [![License: LGPL v3](https://img.shields.io/badge/License-LGPL%20v3-blue.svg)](https://www.gnu.org/licenses/lgpl-3.0)
 [![Build Status](https://travis-ci.org/ethlo/geodata.svg?branch=master)](https://travis-ci.org/ethlo/geodata)

-Simple library that imports and manages Geonames and Geo-Lite2 data using Open-Source software.
+Simple server and library that imports and manages Geonames and Geo-Lite2 data using Open-Source software.

 ### Design choices
-The system is built for high performance, thus:
+* The system is built for high performance, so all (sans the full boundary data), is kept in memory.
 * It is somewhat memory hungry (recommended 5GB heap) as all data is loaded in in-memory structures.
-* Loading the data from file-to-memory is fast and very well optimized, however as there are several million locations indexed (usually around 60-70 seconds)
+* Loading the data from file-to-memory is fast and quite well optimized, however as there are about 11.7 million locations indexed it may take some time to start the service (usually around 60-70 seconds)

 ### License note
 I would very much like to release this under an even less restrictive license, but since the project relies on JTS, I unfortunately cannot use Apache2 licensing.